 I remember telling my husband that I felt like I needed to do something.
 I felt like I was the only “lady” some of these girls were ever going to see or be able to learn from, and I had to act fast!
 Obviously, I wasn’t the only example of a lady around; there were several other teachers, counselors, coaches, and incredible moms that were amazing role models for our high school’s girls, but many of the ones that I saw every day and had grown to love as my own children were looking to me.

 I put together a mission statement and devised a plan to start a club at the school that would ignite a “lady” movement.
 I hoped that the girls of our community would begin to discover what it means to be a true lady in a not-so-ladylike world.
-I wanted them to learn how to address the big issues like identity, worth, and true beauty so that they will be able to fully embrace who they were created to be.
-I believe that every girl is finely created with specific and unique talents, characteristics, and has so much to offer, but the world tells us something else.
-Together we would redefine “beautiful” and find our inner “Sophisticated Lady.”
+I wanted them to learn how to address the big issues like identity, worth, and true beauty so that they will be able to embrace who they were created to be fully.

 For the club, I promoted and created the you-don’t-want-to-miss-this-event mentality among the girls in our school.
 Our first meeting was a packed house!
 The girls came out by the droves—from all different backgrounds, social statuses, and talents.
 It was neat to see so many different girls all craving the same thing.